 Week 1 (05/10/2022) – Jerk chicken drumsticks, beef pepper pot, Jamaican veg patties, sweet potato mash, fried plantain, raspberry and coconut sponge with custard.

 Please see further details below of the competitions we are running:

 Celebrating DEI in science

 Forthcoming fire evacuation drill

-This term we will practice our fire evacuation procedures with the school community.
-We practice the drill three times per year and focus on what went well and what elements could be improved.
+This term we will practise our fire evacuation procedures with the school community.
+We practise the drill three times per year and focus on what went well and what elements could be improved.
 On hearing the sound of the school fire alarm, students need to demonstrate, they can follow clear instructions and get to the school’s Fire assembly point (Grass playing fields) using the nearest designated fire exit.
 The school has prepared a short video on these fire procedures, and this will be shown to all students in form time week commencing 3rd October.
-Please reinforce to students at home, that fires are real, and the unfortunate incident of Grenfell Tower burning to ashes is a reminder of why it is so important to know the Fire procedures at the school and being prepared to evacuate in the event of an emergency.
+Please reinforce to students at home that fires are real, and the unfortunate incident of Grenfell Tower burning to ashes is a reminder of why it is so important to know the Fire procedures at the school and being prepared to evacuate in the event of an emergency.